The mission of Hope Mohr Dance is to create, present and foster outstanding contemporary art at the intersection of the body and critical thinking.

 Artistic Director Hope Mohr founded the company in 2007 after studying and performing with a number of pioneers of modern dance, including Merce Cunningham, Trisha Brown, Lucinda Childs, and Margaret Jenkins.
 HMD is a platform for Mohr’s choreography, which takes a “rigorous conceptual approach to fundamental questions about the body in space and time.” (dance critic Rita Felciano).
 Mohr's work has a complexity and authority that flow from an investigative process in which writing, improvisation and collaboration are central tools.

 Hope Mohr Dance is a company in residence at ODC Theater.
-Mohr is a 2016 YBCA Fellow.
+Mohr is currently having open rehearsals at SFMOMA as part of painter Liam Everett's 2017 SECA Award exhibit.
+Mohr was named to the YBCA 100 in 2015 and was a 2016 YBCA Fellow.
 From 2012-2015, Mohr was an artist in residence at ODC.
 She has also been in residence at Montalvo Arts Center (2009), the Interdisciplinary Laboratory in Art, Nature and Dance (2006), Stanford Arts Institute (2015), UCLA's Department of World Arts & Cultures/Dance (2016), and Footloose's Artists in Motion Program (2013).
 Mohr was a Human Rights Fellow and a Kent Scholar at Columbia Law School.